chadwhitacre/openpath/2024/a-tale-of-two-leaders/index.md

 that Matt "threatened [...] to embark on a self-described 'scorched earth nuclear approach,'" if they didn't resolve their conflict before his WordCamp keynote.
 Whether the specific allegation is true, that certainly describes what has transpired since.
-Matt himself calls it "[going to war](https://ma.tt/2024/09/charitable-contributions/)."
+Matt himself called it "[going to war](https://ma.tt/2024/09/charitable-contributions/)."
 His keynote is his "[Spiciest WordCamp Talk Ever!](https://www.youtube.com/watch?v=fnI-QcVSwMU#t=10m05s)" It [immediately